What is a Reverse Merger?

 Given the limited time to conduct diligence and the reduced amount of information available, the lack of transparency (and unanswered questions) causes share price volatility, especially right after the transaction closes.

-Reverse Merger Example – Dell / VMware
+M&A Reverse Merger Example: Dell Technologies and VMware

 Approximately three years later, Dell acquired storage provider EMC in 2016 for roughly $67 billion in a deal that effectively created the largest private technology company (renamed “Dell Technologies”).